Clove: History

 Until the colonial era, cloves only grew on a few islands in the Moluccas (historically called the Spice Islands), including Bacan, Makian, Moti, Ternate, and Tidore.
-One clove tree named Afo that experts believe is the oldest in the world on Ternate may be 350–400 years old.

-Cloves were first traded by the Austronesian peoples in the Austronesian maritime trade network (which began at around 1500 BC, later becoming the Maritime Silk Road and part of the Spice Trade).
+Cloves were first traded by the Austronesian peoples in the Austronesian maritime trade network (which began around 1500 BC, later becoming the Maritime Silk Road and part of the Spice Trade).
 The first notable example of modern clove farming developed on the east coast of Madagascar, and is cultivated in three separate ways, a monoculture, agricultural parklands, and agroforestry systems.

-Archaeologist Giorgio Buccellati found cloves in Terqa, Syria, in a burned-down house which was dated to 1720 BC.
+Archaeologist Giorgio Buccellati found cloves in Terqa, Syria, in a burned-down house which was dated to 1720 BC during the kingdom of Khana.
 This was the first evidence of cloves being used in the west before Roman times.
 The discovery was first reported in 1978.
 They reached Rome by the first century AD.

+Other archeological finds of cloves include: At the Batujaya site a single clove was found in a waterlogged layer dating to between the 100s BC to 200s BC corresponding to the Buni culture phase of this site.
+A study at the site of Óc Eo in the Mekong Delta of Vietnam found starch grains of cloves on stone implements used in food processing.
+This site was occupied from the first to eighth century BC, and was a trading center for the kingdom of Funnan.
+Two cloves were found during archaeological excavations at the Sri Lankan city of Mantai dated to around 900–1100 AD.

-Another archeological find of a clove is represented by two examples found at a trading port in Sri Lanka, dated to around 900–1100 AD.
-From Chinese records during the Song Dynasty (960 to 1279 AD), cloves were primarily exported from the Moluccas by ships originating from the Austronesian polities of Java, Srivijaya, Champa, and Butuan.
+Cloves are mentioned in the Ramayana.
+Cloves are also mentioned in the Charaka Samhita.
+One of the earliest examples of literary evidence of cloves in China is from the book the Han Guan Yi (Etiquettes of the Officialdom of the Han Dynasty, dating to around 200 BC).
+The book states a rule that ministers should suck cloves to sweeten their breath before speaking to the emperor.
+From Chinese records during the Song Dynasty (960 to 1279 AD) cloves were primarily imported by private ventures, called Merchant Shipping Offices, who bought goods from middlemen in the Austronesian polities of Java, Srivijaya, Champa, and Butuan.
+During the Yuan dynasty (1271 to 1368 AD) Chinese merchants began sending ships directly to the Moluccas to trade for cloves, and other spices.